jimbaker/socket-reboot/README.md

 (CIH = ChannelInboundHandler)

 Notification from socket to selector is straightforward.
-Each socket manages a list of listeners (selector, registered poll objects) using a `CopyOnWriteArrayList`; normally we would expect a size of no more than 1, but Python select/poll semantics do allow multiple listeners.
+Each socket manages a [FIXME list of listeners] (selector, registered poll objects) using a `CopyOnWriteArrayList`; normally we would expect a size of no more than 1, but Python select/poll semantics do allow multiple listeners.

-The [usual pattern][] of working with a condition variable is further extended in the case of the select mechanism, because we need to explicitly register and unregister.
+The [FIXME usual pattern][] of working with a condition variable is further extended in the case of the select mechanism, because we need to explicitly register and unregister selectors.
 To avoid races of unregistration and notification, this should be always nested in the acquisition condition variable and the unregistration always performed upon exit.
-Having `register_selectors` be a context manager ensures this will be the case:
+Having `register_selectors` be a context manager (to be implemented) ensures this will be the case:

 ````python
 with cv, register_selectors(...):